Showing posts with label contact lenses. Show all posts

 Lens photos below!

-All close-up photos below are taken by Firith (for obvious reasons, aka I don't see shit) during noon with mostly sunny weather.
+All photos are taken by yours truly during an afternoon with a clear sky.
 All close-ups are free from color filters and the like and that's so that the colors would appear as true to life as possible.

 Facing a window indoors, not sun side.